Blueberry Cottage Cheese Muffins (Naturally Sweetened)

 - ¼ teaspoon cinnamon optional

-- 1½ cups fresh blueberries or 1¼ cups frozen, unthawed – this recipe depends on the natural sweetness of the blueberries, rather than sugar, so there is 1 1/2 cups.
+- 1½ cups fresh blueberries or 1¼ cups frozen, unthawed – this recipe depends on the natural sweetness of the blueberries, rather than sugar, so there are 1 1/2 cups.
 Literally a bite of blueberries in every bite!

 Instructions